 It’s also important to check with your insurance to see what they will provide and what they won’t provide.
 It’s not fun figuring these things out after your hip surgery.
 I needed a full understanding of what to expect so I could deal with my recovery.

-Like I mentioned above, my Dr only ordered me crutches.
+As I mentioned above, my Dr. only ordered me crutches.
 He didn’t see a need for a walker.
 I personally didn’t see a need for it until I realized how hard it was to get around on one leg.

 One other thing I needed for the walker was padded gloves.
 My hands hurt really bad from putting so much weight on the walker.
 My husband actually put foam around the handles to help my wrists (you can get the foam at a hardware store).